 To determine the confidence intervals for the extracted dephasing constants, bandgaps, and the parameter $\xi=\gamma_2\mu_{\rm ex}/m_0$, we perform Monte Carlo simulations of the error propagation from the uncertainties in the Hamiltonian parameters and THz-field strengths to the theoretically calculated electron-hole propagators.

 When only the two dephasing constants and the two bandgaps are extracted with the parameter $\xi$ assumed to be known, each THz-field-strength value is randomly drawn 10,000 times from a normal distribution whose mean and standard deviation correspond to the measured values shown in Fig.~\ref{FIG:thz_field_strength} in Appendix~\ref{APP:thz_field_strength}.
 In parallel, 10,000 sets of the parameters $\mu_{\rm ex}/m_0$, $\gamma_3/\gamma_2$, and $\xi$ are generated by randomly sampling the parameters $m_c$, $\gamma_1$, $\gamma_2$, and $\gamma_3$ 10,000 times from normal distributions whose means and standard deviations correspond to the reported values---$m_c=(0.067\pm0.005)m_0$~\cite{ahmed1992far}, $\gamma_1=6.98\pm 0.45$, $\gamma_2=2.2\pm 0.1$, and $\gamma_3=2.9\pm 0.2$~\cite{skolnick1976investigation}.
-The resulting distributions of the 10,000 sets of the parameters $\mu_{\rm ex}/m_0$, $\gamma_3/\gamma_2$, and $\xi$ are shown in Figs.~\ref{FIG:monte_carlo_one} (a), (b), and (c).
-The reference value of $\xi$ shown in Fig.~\ref{FIG:extract_reduced_mass_ratio} (b) corresponds to the values of $\xi$ shown in Figs.~\ref{FIG:monte_carlo_one} (c).
-For each set of the THz-field-strength values and the parameters $\mu_{\rm ex}/m_0$, $\gamma_3/\gamma_2$, and $\xi$, constraints on the relationship between the dephasing constant $\Gamma_{\nu}$ ($\nu=\rm E-HH,E-LH$) and the bandgap $E_{\rm g,\nu}$ are obtained by minimizing the cost function $R^{\nu}$.
+The resulting distributions of the parameters $\mu_{\rm ex}/m_0$, $\gamma_3/\gamma_2$, and $\xi$ are shown in Figs.~\ref{FIG:monte_carlo_one} (a), (b), and (c).
+The reference value of $\xi$ displayed in Fig.~\ref{FIG:extract_reduced_mass_ratio} (b) corresponds to the distribution shown in Fig.~\ref{FIG:monte_carlo_one} (c).
+For each set of THz-field-strength values and parameters $\mu_{\rm ex}/m_0$, $\gamma_3/\gamma_2$, and $\xi$, constraints on the relationship between the dephasing constant $\Gamma_{\nu}$ ($\nu=\rm E-HH,E-LH$) and the bandgap $E_{\rm g,\nu}$ are obtained by minimizing the cost function $R^{\nu}$.
 The optimal value of the bandgap $E_{\rm g,E-LH}$ is then obtained by minimizing the cost function $R^{\rm phase}$.
-For each optimal bandgap $E_{\rm g,E-LH}$, the bandgap $E_{\rm g,E-HH}$ is determined by the constraint $E_{\rm g,E-LH}-E_{\rm g,E-HH}=\Delta_{\rm ex}$, and the dephasing constant $\Gamma_{\nu}$ is determined by the constraint relating $\Gamma_{\nu}$ and $E_{\rm g,\nu}$.
+For each optimal bandgap $E_{\rm g,E-LH}$, the bandgap $E_{\rm g,E-HH}$ is determined from the constraint $E_{\rm g,E-LH}-E_{\rm g,E-HH}=\Delta_{\rm ex}$, and the dephasing constant $\Gamma_{\nu}$ is determined from its functional relationship with $E_{\rm g,\nu}$.
 The extracted bandgap $E_{\rm g,E-LH}$ and the two dephasing constants are shown in Figs.~\ref{FIG:monte_carlo_one} (d), (e), and (f), respectively.